ScottLogic/blog/_posts/2025-02-14-tiny-computer-big-headache.md

 ---

 ## Why Would I Do This?
 Initially, my Advent of Code solutions were written in Rust using the standard library, running on a typical desktop or laptop with ample processing power and memory.
-In January, after Advent of Code had officially completed for the year, I was discussing with my collegue Chris the challenges encountered and whether they were solvable on more constrained hardware.
+In January, after Advent of Code had officially completed for the year, I was discussing with my colleague Chris the challenges encountered and whether they were solvable on more constrained hardware.
 Thus was born the challenge to implement solutions on bare-metal hardware, specifically on a Raspberry Pi Pico.

 Questions I was interested in: